-- 1. Where new houses are constructed, vehicle garaging should be integrated into the main body of the house. - 2.
-Garage door finish material may only consist of hardwood or steel chromadek and may not exceed 2400mm in vertical dimension. - 3.
-Where two doors are positioned adjacent to each other, they must be of similar vertical dimension and height; and positioned a minimum of 340mm apart. - 4.
-On one property, no more than two single garage doors with a maximum width of 2400mm may face the street, or one double door with a max horizontal dimension of 5000mm.
+- 1. Where new houses are constructed, vehicle garaging should be integrated into the main body of the house. - Garage door finish-material visible to common areas may only consist of a single material such as hardwood, or Aluminium or steel chromadek and may not exceed 2400mm in vertical dimension.
+No glass panels, windows, smaller door inserts or similar items.
+Hardwood doors may either be sectional panel doors, or horizontal slatted types with slat width width 140mm.
+Aluminium doors may only be of horizontal slatted design and pre-painted to match window colour. - 3.
+Where two doors are positioned adjacent to each other, they must be of similar vertical dimension and height; and positioned a minimum of 340mm apart.

+4. On one property, no more than two single garage doors with a maximum width of 2400mm may face the street, or one double door with a max horizontal dimension of 5000mm.

-J. DRIVEWAYS PAVING AND PARKING
+J. -DRIVEWAYS PAVING AND PARKING

 - 1. Paving to match existing paving material used elsewhere in colour and texture. - 2.
 Only uncoloured concrete cobble paving or clay bricks to be used, colour subject to approval. - 3.
 Where new paving joins paving on Village property, it must match the existing completely in colour, texture, finish and level. - 4.
 No stone pattern imprint-type concrete slab paving may be used. - 5.
-Driveways may not be painted.
+Driveways may not be painted. - 6.
+Where building work requires adjustment to Village paving and stormwater surface flows, this work must be inspected and certified by a registered Civil Engineer for the account of the owner.